 The inclusion leader works collaboratively with the teaching and support staff giving advice and help.
-She also works directly with children as a support teacher, and is available to assist classroom teachers in differentiating the curriculum for individual children.
+She is available to assist classroom teachers in differentiating the curriculum for individual children.

 The inclusion leader is responsible for:

 - Leading the inclusion team - The day-to-day operation of this policy - Co-ordinating and monitoring provision for children with SEND - Overseeing the records on all pupils with SEND - Co-ordinating assessment of children with SEND - Liaising with parents along with class teachers and support staff - Liaising with external agencies including the educational psychologist and other support agencies, social services and voluntary bodies. - Collecting and presenting evidence for statutory assessments - Co-ordinating provision and annual reviews for pupils with Education, Health and Care plans - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Working with the headteacher and governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - Providing training for staff as appropriate